To The Victoria Falls

 In 2004 the regatta was brought back to the Zambezi, pitching crews from Oxford, Cambridge and South Africa (from Rhodes and Rand Afrikaans Universities).
 Ernest Barry’s grandson, Bill Barry, rowed an exhibition race marking 100 years (or more accurately 99 years) of watersports on the Zambezi.
 The regatta has been held four times since, in 2005, 2007 and 2010.
 In 2007 the event included Brown University from the USA.

-In 2010 Regatta (sponsored by Sun International hotels the Royal Livingstone and Zambezi Sun) had teams from Oxford, Cambridge, Cape Town and Johannesburg Universities competed in rowing events over distances of 500m and 2,000m in traditional eights shells.
+In 2010 Regatta (sponsored by Sun International) had teams from Oxford, Cambridge, Cape Town and Johannesburg Universities competed in rowing events over distances of 500m and 2,000m in traditional eights shells.
 The rafting event was held in the gorges between rapids 1 and 7 on Tuesday 21 September.
 There were also a number of local competitors in the canoe, raft and makoro races.